Air quality analysis: EN12021 standard, indoor air or MAP

 • Small cleaning and maintenance costs

-According to the WHO, air pollution kills nearly 50,000 people in France every year.
-And contrary to popular belief, the indoor air of a home or an industrial building can be up to 10 times more polluted than the outdoor air!
-The quality of indoor air is a real problem, which presents significant challenges.
+According to the WHO, air pollution kills almost 50,000 people in France every year.
+Contrary to popular belief, the air inside a home or industrial building can be up to 10 times more polluted than the outside air!
+Indoor air quality is a real problem and presents significant challenges.

-In addition to pollutants brought in from outside, many substances can be emitted inside premises, notably by building materials (floor and wall coverings, insulation), furnishings (glues, varnishes), combustion appliances, animals and various human activities (smoking, household products, DIY, etc.).
+In addition to pollutants brought in from outside, many substances can be released inside premises, notably by building materials (floor and wall coverings, insulation), furnishings (glues, varnishes), combustion appliances, animals, and various human activities (smoking, household products, DIY, etc.).

-Devices exist to measure indoor air quality such as colorimetric reagent tubes for benzene or formaldehyde, CO2 sensors to measure carbon dioxide released by human exhalation and the induced risk of viral infectious transmission such as the COVID-19 for example.
+Devices exist to measure indoor air quality, such as colorimetric reagent tubes for benzene, formaldehyde, or CO2 sensors to measure carbon dioxide released by human exhalation and the induced risk of viral infectious transmission, such as COVID-19.
+In this field, we can say that Dräger reagent tubes are the best performers for measuring more than 500 gases and vapours.

 Protective Atmosphere Analysis (PAA)

-The packaging under protective atmosphere consists in protecting the food from any contact with the air by replacing it by other gases, of industrial origin.
-In practice, this technique is often associated with conservation at low temperatures.
-The different gases authorized for modified atmosphere packaging are listed in the European Directive 2008/84/EC, the main ones being nitrogen (N2), oxygen (O2), carbon dioxide (CO2) and more rarely argon (Ar).
+Protective atmosphere packaging involves protecting foodstuffs from contact with air by replacing them with other gases of industrial origin.
+In practice, this technique is regularly combined with low-temperature preservation.
+The various gases authorized for modified atmosphere packaging are listed in European Directive 2008/84/EC, the main ones being nitrogen (N2), oxygen (O2), carbon dioxide (CO2), and, more rarely, argon (Ar).

-Nitrogen helps preserve dry products, while oxygen protects fresh fruits and vegetables, meats and fish.
-As for argon, it is used to condition vulnerable products such as wine.
-For example, the recommended modified atmosphere for apples is 5% oxygen, 5% carbon dioxide and 90% nitrogen.
-For red meat, the ideal modified atmosphere for retail sale is 70% oxygen and 30% carbon dioxide.
+Nitrogen helps preserve dry products, while oxygen protects fresh fruits, vegetables, meat, and fish.
+Argon is used to pack vulnerable products such as wine.
+For example, the recommended modified atmosphere for apples is 5% oxygen, 5% carbon dioxide, and 90% nitrogen.
+The ideal modified atmosphere for red meat retail sales is 70% oxygen and 30% carbon dioxide.

-Gas analysis in modified atmosphere packaging involves the detection and measurement of oxygen and carbon dioxide with nitrogen as the balanced gas (deduced by difference).
-Most of the instruments used to perform these measurements (such as the OXYBABY Protective Atmosphere Analyzer) use a pump sampling system to pump the gas sample through a probe inserted in the package.
+Gas analysis in modified atmosphere packaging involves oxygen and carbon dioxide detection and measurement, with nitrogen as the balanced gas (deduced by difference).
+Most instruments used to perform these measurements (such as the OXYBABY protective atmosphere analyzer) use a pump sampling system to draw the gas sample through a probe inserted in the package.